VictoriaLebedeva/model_selection_evaluation/README.md

     --dataset-path <path to csv file> \
     --report-path <directory, to save report>
     ```
- * Train classifiers
+ * **Train classifiers**
    **NOTE (for reviewers)** Making predictions for data in test.csv takes much time, so in order to make homework check faster I added parameter **nrows**.
 It will allow to read only part of the data.
+By default all row of the dataset will be read.

    **kNN**
    ```sh